HunterAR22/herokuDeployment/readme.md

 Finally don't forget to add and commit your code!

-# Part 3: Deploying to Heroku
+## Part 3: Deploying to Heroku

- - Download Heroku CLI, Work Through Heroku Tutorial [Tutorial](https://devcenter.heroku.com/articles/getting-started-with-nodejs?singlepage=true)
+- Download Heroku CLI, Work Through Heroku [Tutorial](https://devcenter.heroku.com/articles/getting-started-with-nodejs?singlepage=true)
 - Come back and take the lessons learned from the tutorial above to deploy the app in this repository.